Seyi-Daniel/ASV_NEAT/README.md

 ### SHAP explanation workflow

 For a global/stepwise view of feature importance, a parallel SHAP pipeline is available via `scripts/shap_explain.py`.
-It reuses the same trace capture hooks as the LIME script but feeds the feature matrix through `shap.KernelExplainer` so every timestep receives SHAP values, plots and a stitched animation alongside the environment render frames.
+It consumes the captured traces and frames from `capture_episode_data.py`, then feeds the feature matrix through `shap.KernelExplainer` so every timestep receives SHAP values, plots and a stitched animation alongside the environment render frames.

 #### Prerequisites